extrawest/extrawest_ocpi/README.md

 ---

-As this project is based on fastapi, use `/docs` or `redoc/` to check the documentation after the project is running.
+As this project is based on fastapi, use `/docs` or `redoc/` to check .the documentation after the project is running.

 [API's will appear depending on given `version_numbers`, `roles` and `modules` given to initializer.]